duderstadt-lab/mars-docs/docs/molecule/AddTime.md

 import de.mpg.biochem.mars.molecule.*;

-//Make an instance of the Command you want to run... final AddTimeCommand addTime = new AddTimeCommand();
+//Make an instance of the Command you want to run. final AddTimeCommand addTime = new AddTimeCommand();

-//Populates @Parameters Services etc.. using the current context
+//Populates @Parameters Services etc. using the current context
-//which we get from the ImageJ input... addTime.setContext(ij.getContext());
+//which we get from the ImageJ input. addTime.setContext(ij.getContext());

 //Set all the input parameters